shrits-ai/EAG1_Assign4/README.md

 ## Description

 This Chrome extension helps you plan your trips by leveraging Google's Generative AI (Gemini models) to create personalized travel itineraries.
-Simply provide your destination, dates, interests, budget, and any other notes, and the extension will generate a suggested day-by-day plan.
+Simply provide your destination, dates, interests, budget, and any other notes, and the extension will generate a suggested day-by-day plan. **You can then interactively refine the generated plan through follow-up instructions.**

 **Important:** This extension requires you to provide your **own** Google API Key for the Gemini API.
 You are responsible for managing your API key and any associated usage costs with Google.
+Conversation history for refinement is stored locally in your browser's storage.

 ## Features

-* Generates travel itineraries based on user inputs:
+* Generates initial travel itineraries based on user inputs (Destination, Dates, Interests, Budget, Notes).
-    * Destination
-    * Dates
-    * Interests (e.g., history, food, nature)
-    * Budget (Budget, Mid-range, Luxury)
-    * Additional notes
+* **Allows users to refine the generated itinerary through conversational feedback (multi-turn).**
-* Provides a day-by-day plan within the extension popup, **rendered from Markdown for better readability**.
+* Provides a day-by-day plan within the extension popup, rendered from Markdown.
-* Attempts to include cost estimations (based on LLM knowledge).
+* Attempts to include cost estimations and reasoning tags within the plan (based on LLM capabilities).
-* Attempts to identify the type of reasoning used by the AI (feature depends on LLM output).
-* Simple interface via the extension popup.
+* Simple interface via the extension popup with dedicated refinement input.
-* User configures their own Google API Key via an dedicated Options page.
+* User configures their own Google API Key via a dedicated Options page.
+* Stores conversation history locally using `chrome.storage.local` to allow refinement across short periods.

 ## Prerequisites